FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 including Limerick 2030, is a reserved function of the Members, as set out in Section 183 of

-the Local Government Act, 2001, as amended.---
+the Local Government Act, 2001, as amended.
+---
 9

 **18.Question submitted by Councillor J. Costelloe**